 CAUTION - This involves hacking/homebrewing with possible hazards.
 I disclaim adequacy/completeness/etc. of hazards/safety information for the following hacking/homebrewing.
 Do anything mentioned below only at your own risk!

-Here is how to make yellow-green LED lamps that have an overall luminous efficacy of somewhere around 80 lumens/watt by adding green-fluorescing yellow plastic to appropriate white or blue LEDs!
+Here are ways to make yellow-green LED lamps that have an overall luminous efficacy of somewhere around 160 to 230 possibly 270 lumens/watt by surrounding (or in some cases covering) a suitable white or blue LEDs!

 You will need some of this plastic.
 There are various kinds that are yellow and glow yellow-green in a manner resembling that of alkaline solutions of fluorescein (or of salts thereof).
 You can get acrylic with such a tint at some of those plastics shops that artists and signmakers go to.